 Kathmandu is the capital of Nepal.
 Many striving students, middle-class families, elites, and people of various backgrounds from across the nation call the city home.
-The capital is not just a center for an opportunity; for many Nepalese, it is also their ideal city.
+The capital is not just a center for opportunity; for many Nepalese, it is also their ideal city.
 Kathmandu has the ideal climate because it is located in the center of the country.
 It’s not too cold or too hot.
 Kathmandu is one of the most earthquake-prone cities despite the climate being so ideal, and there is virtually little chance of landslides or floods here.

 Being the most developed city in Nepal, Kathmandu is where many of us dream of living.
 But everyone is aware of how crowded and filthy Kathmandu is.
 Since Kathmandu is the country’s capital, its infrastructure—such as its systems of education, health care, transportation, and communication—is well developed.
 Because of this, Kathmandu has a large population.
 The lack of progress in other areas is the cause of this.
 People move to Kathmandu because of fewer facilities and possibilities in other parts of the country.
 Since then, Kathmandu has become one of the world’s most populous cities, not just in Nepal.
 With such a large population, the city must also have a large population.